 - Learn to love lentils.
 "Lentils are one of my favorite meat replacements," says Jones.
 Ground meat and lentils have a similar texture, making legumes a great swap.
 "For anyone who's transitioning away from meat or attempting to reduce their meat intake, start by mixing green lentils with ground meats.
 If you're ready to completely replace meat products, I recommend slightly overcooking the lentils to get the right texture for a faux meat sauce, tacos or even lasagna filling."

 - Put plants at the center of the plate.
-Before you start cooking dinner, how often do you plan around that piece of salmon or that piece of steak?
 Try planning your meals around plants instead.
 Do you have a bag of lentils in the pantry?
 A bunch of kale in the fridge?
 Butternut squash on the counter?
 Let that be the inspiration for your meal.
 For example, stuff the squash with a lentil-kale filling.
 It's a new way of thinking about meal planning," suggests Palmer.

 - Try jackfruit.
 When cooked, jackfruit has a similar texture to pulled pork or chicken.
 "Try swapping out pork for jackfruit in your favorite pulled pork recipe.
 It's a high-fiber, relatively high-protein fruit that's vegan-friendly," says Moskovitz.